maxnchief/atlas-bootsrap/README.md

 Single item carousel is the quotes beneath that

-Free section is sandwiched between the two carousels
+A dropdown button is sandwiched between the two carousels

 As hinted at above, the Multiple Item Carousel is bellow the free section.